10dollars/tendollars.github.io.raw/_posts/2015-04-24-amanda-hess.md

 #### Sometimes that's the easiest way.
 You can see something and be like, "I wouldn't cover that," to get down to it.

 So, I actually didn't come up with this name - I'm trying to remember who at Slate came up this name, "Users."
-I think it might have been Julia Turner, our editor in chief.
+I think it might have been [Julia Turner][turner], our editor in chief.
 But, it's actually been really useful, because I'm trying to focus on how people actually use the internet; as opposed to, like, people who are creating the spaces on the internet, or the culture of Silicon Valley or something.
 I don't write about that stuff.
 And I don't write about, like, new phones or anything like that.
 Unless a new phone is creating a crazy new way that people have relationships with each other.

 #### Are you going to cover that heartbeat thing in the Apple watch?